Asymptotic Theories of Classes Defined by Forbidden Homomorphisms: Introduction

 \subsection{Connection with Database Theory}

 Note that sets ${\mathcal F}$ of finite structures that are homomorphically forbidden can be interpreted from a database perspective: each structure $\bF \in {\mathcal F}$ can be viewed as a so-called \emph{conjunctive query} $\phi$, by turning the elements of the structure into existentially quantified variables and the relations of the structure into a conjunction of atomic formulas.
 Conjunctive queries are the most important class of queries encountered in database theory.
-An important and intensively studied subclass of conjunctive queries are \emph{acyclic} conjunctive queries; see~\cite{acyclic}.
 It is well-known and easy to see that a finite structure $\bB$ (i.e., a \emph{database}) satisfies $\phi$ if and only if $\bF$ has a homomorphism into $\bB$; see~\cite{ChandraMerlin}.
 Results about $\Forb({\mathcal F})$ can then be interpreted as statements about the uniform distribution on finite structures that do \emph{not} satisfy the given set of conjunctive queries.
+An important subclass of conjunctive queries are those that are \emph{Berge acyclic}; this is precisely the notion of acyclicity that we need for our results.
+For other acyclicity notions, see~\cite{DBLP:journals/jacm/Fagin83}.